 It’s already recommended you sleep on your side while pregnant since it improves circulation and keeps your weight off of your organs and joints.
 To help prevent snoring, your left side is usually the “good” side.

 2. Change Your Diet

 Gaining some weight while pregnant is good, but there is a limit.
-On average, pregnant women should gain around 25 pounds during their pregnancy — gaining too much could put extra pressure around your airways.
+On average, pregnant women should gain around 25 pounds during their pregnancy — gaining too much could put extra pressure around your airway.

 3. Don’t Try Sleeping Pills